 For the next game we played, I wanted to give my little guy a little more free reign in his choices.
 This time, I picked a number flash card at random to place in the play dough stand.

 Our first card was a 4.
 After we identified the 4 and traced it, I let him choose 4 beads of any color and place them on whichever dowel he chose.
-We repeated with another card and another, and kept adding and adding.
+We repeated with another card and another.

 I like this game because it reinforces the concept of “greater than and less than.”
 When he added five beads at a time, the dowels filled up more quickly than when he added just one bead at a time.
 He learned that five is greater than one!